Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

-Til Kaynine •11 months ago
+Til Kaynine •one year ago

 Nestle do not own Barking Heads, IPN own it, an independent UK investment firm.
 This website started so good but is now chock full of outdated, hence incorrect, info.Lou •6 years ago